 Oncology patients already have the mental strain of fighting a life-threatening disease, so helping them find ways to alleviate this fatigue can improve their ability to continue participating in the things they value.
 According to some new research, massage therapy can play a vital role in mitigating fatigue in oncology patients.

 A 2018 study by the Emory University School of Medicine compared the effects of six weeks of once-weekly Swedish massage therapy on cancer-related fatigue in breast cancer survivors against an active control condition (light touch) and wait-list control.
-This randomized, single-masked, three-arm study comprised 66 breast cancer survivors who had received surgery plus radiation and/or chemotherapy/chemoprevention who also had cancer-related fatigue.
+This randomized, single-masked, three-arm study included 66 breast cancer survivors who had received surgery plus radiation and/or chemotherapy/chemoprevention who also had cancer-related fatigue.
 Fatigue levels were compared by measuring the Multidimensional Fatigue Inventory (MFI) and National Institutes of Health PROMIS Fatigue scale at baseline and after the six-week intervention.
+Results showed that the group receiving Swedish massage had less fatigue versus the group receiving light touch and the control group.

-Lymphedema is one of the most common conditions developed because of cancer treatment, causing swelling in the arms and legs that can be painful.
+Lymphedema is one of the most common conditions developed because of cancer treatment, causing swelling in the arms and legs which can be painful.
 For cancer patients dealing with this condition, lymphatic drainage has shown some promise.
-When a massage therapist is trained in manual lymphatic drainage, they can play a huge role in helping to identify and treat lymphedema of the arm.
+When a massage therapist is trained in manual lymphatic drainage, they can play a crucial role in helping to identify and treat lymphedema of the arm.

 If the nodes have been removed, it is important for individuals to have the upper extremity drained from time to time to keep the lymphatic vessels open and working.
 If massage has not been performed, an injury or insult to the extremity can cause the area to swell and become increasingly painful.